Visualization Techniques To Decrease Stress And Increase Happiness

 Visualization may also be useful in reaching other goals.
 For example, some people create a vision board containing various images and words that relate to a goal they are hoping to achieve.
 This vision board acts as a visual representation of the feelings, experiences, and rewards that come along with achieving a specific goal.
 Vision boards can be created online or made in person, and people frequently display their vision boards in locations that they visit often.
 The vision board can act as a source of motivation and a clear visual reminder of the goal an individual is looking to reach.
 Public figures like Oprah Winfrey and Steve Harvey have discussed the benefits of vision boards.

-Visualization for anxiety
+Visualization techniques for anxiety

 Positive-guided visualization techniques can be helpful tools in promoting a calmer state, especially in the midst of a high-stress situation or if you are regularly experiencing anxiety.
 A 2017 study showed that thirty minutes of guided visualization meditation relieves stress as effectively as a 15-minute massage.